knowhy/ansible-role-influxdb/README.md

 	influxdb_graphite_separator: "."

 Graphite default tags that will be added to all metrics.
-These can be overridden at the template level or by tags extracted from metric, defaults to `["region=us-east", "zone=1c"]`.
+These can be overridden at the template level or by tags extracted from metric.
+List.
+Defaults to `["region=us-east", "zone=1c"]`.

-	influxdb_graphite_tags: '["region=us-east", "zone=1c"]'
+	influxdb_graphite_tags:
+	 - region=us-east
+	 - zone=1c

 Graphite templates.
 Each template line requires a template pattern.
 It can have an optional filter before the template and separated by spaces.
 It can also have optional extra tags following the template.
 Multiple tags should be separated by commas and no spaces similar to the line protocol format.
 There can be only one default template.